This year, I have gotten more messages about one specific subject than anything else by far.

 - High cost for no strategy/value

-When you are trying to build an agency that can only survive on high-volume cold email/calling, no domain expertise, and hard sales, you have to promise results that simply cannot realistically be provided.
-If you charge $5000 a month and don’t deliver any results, you will charge $5000 for exactly one month before they realize you have no idea what you’re talking about, and will leave you for greener pastures.
+When you are trying to build an agency that can only survive on high-volume cold email/calling, no subject matter expertise, and a infomercial style sales process, you have to promise results that simply cannot realistically be provided.
+If you charge $5000 a month and don’t deliver any results, you will charge $5000 for exactly one month before a client realizes you have no idea what you’re talking about, ask for a refund, and leave you for greener pastures.

 So why do people say SMMA works?